arsalanpatel71/dynamic-forms/README.md

 - Create dynamic forms using JSON configurations.
 - Add, edit, and delete form fields effortlessly.
-- Support for various field types including text, radio buttons, checkboxes, select dropdowns, and more.
+- Support for various field types including text, radio buttons, select dropdowns, and more.
 - Built-in validation for ensuring data integrity.
 - Intuitive user interface for seamless form creation and management.
 - Dynamic form preview to visualize the appearance of the generated forms.